 Biomedical Sciences

 Vets in biomedical sciences work to advance medical knowledge and treatments for animals and humans.
-They research immunology, pharmacology, and microbiology, contributing to the innovation of new vaccines and treatments for animals.
+These experts put their focus on immunology, microbiology, and pharmacology, which will help advance treatments.

 Cardiology